-It works across the Science Museum Group, King’s College London and University College London, supported by BP.
-This research and development project uses the concept of science capital (science-related qualifications, interest, literacy and social contacts) to understand how young people from all backgrounds engage with science and how their engagement might be supported.
+It worked across the Science Museum Group, King’s College London and University College London, supported by BP.
+This research to practice project used the concept of science capital (science-related qualifications, interest, literacy and social contacts) to understand how young people from all backgrounds engage with science and how their engagement might be supported.

 The project aims